 Cypher.
 But with a name like that...

-Asdrubael Vect?
-No mention of him?
-He's the guy in charge of the largest Dark Eldar kabal in the galaxy, but he actually started out as a lowly slave.
+Asdrubael Vect? is the guy in charge of the largest Dark Eldar kabal in the galaxy, but he actually started out as a lowly slave.
 How did he manage to do it?
 He manipulated and backstabbed thousands, including one of his own consorts Aurelia Malys, to climb his way up into a position of power as a lowly Archon of a lowly kabal, the Kabal of the Black Heart, then he set his plan in motion.
 First, he focused his piracy efforts in one part of space known as the Desaderian Gulf, simultaneously adding to his wealth and power while also provoking the Imperium.
 Eventually, the Imperium sent a Space Marine cruiser, the Forgehammer to investigate, which he ordered crippled with haywire bombs and transported to Commorragh.
 Vect then manipulated rival Archon Xelion into trying to claim the contents of the Forgehammer for himself, knowing that his forces would be woefully under-equipped to take on the Space Marines waiting inside.
 Vect also allowed a Librarian on board to send a psychic beacon, attracting a huge Space Marine force to reclaim the cruiser.
 During the following battle between Dark Eldar and Space Marine forces which razed most of upper Commorragh and caused ridiculous casualties on both sides, Vect manipulated battlefield communications, battle strategies and reinforcement allocations in such a way that the city would defeat the Space Marine attackers and also leave the leadership of every single noble house and major kabal in Commorragh dead.
 This created a power vacuum and left Vect's kabal the most powerful in Commorragh, allowing him to easily seize de facto rule over the entire dark city.
 Just as Planned.

 Changeling: The Lost has the Contracts of the Board, which allow the user, by utilising some form of strategic game, whether it's chess or cards or Candyland, to read opponents, send orders, and tweak fate through correspondences and the odd bit of cheating.